Favorite Deadly Sins

 National Lampoon's Favorite Deadly Sins is a 1995 comedy TV-film.
 It is a trilogy of short episodes about the foundation of show business: Lust, Greed and Anger.
 It stars Andrew Clay, Denis Leary and Joe Mantegna.
 Lust was written by Leary's wife, Ann Lembeck.
 It is the directorial debut of Denis Leary.
 It was nominated for Best Casting for TV Nighttime Special: Artios award in Casting Society of America.
 The movie was shot in Los Angeles, California and New York City.
 Denis Leary won Best Directing in Comedy CableACE Award for this film.

+Plot

+The film that consists of three separate stories, each focusing on one of the deadly sins.
+Each story is independent but linked by the common theme of exploring the darker aspects of human nature.